 BA in psychology and then a PGCE in biology and science.
 She taught in a secondary school in Croydon for eleven years before taking some time out to write, paint, knit scarves and make jewellery.
 In 1990 she returned to teaching at a sixth form college in south-east London where she taught psychology.
 For over twenty-five years she was also a visiting tutor in the psychology department at Goldsmiths’.
 Linda lives in Beckenham in south-east London and has now given up teaching to focus fully on writing.
 She has written four novels about issues that affect relationships in midlife.
 They may each be read independently although together they form a tetralogy – which may yet evolve into a longer series.
 These are: Meeting Lydia, A Meeting of a Different Kind, The Alone Alternative and The Man in the Needlecord Jacket.
 Linda is very interested in environmental issues and is an armchair sports enthusiast –particularly tennis.

-Tony Hunt works as a management consultant and facilitator with managers and senior executives, specialising in soft skills development.
-Most of his engagements are in Europe, but many are further afield in places like Dubai, Tokyo, Riyadh and Addis Ababa.
+Tony works as a management consultant and seminar leader specialising in soft skills development.
+Most engagements are in Europe, but many are further afield.

 Among his qualifications is a master’s degree in Theatre Arts, and he began his writing career with stage plays.
 He has done voice over work for television, including a documentary on the painter Rene Magritte which was broadcast by ITV 1 in their ‘Perspectives’ series.
-He has also recorded some programmes for BBC CBeebies, and had the satisfaction of freaking out his little grandchildren when they heard his voice!
-Because he works as a professional presenter, Tony really enjoys any opportunity of reading his stories to an audience.
+He proposes to create audio versions of his stories as soon as he finds the time!

-Tony likes to focus on detail, and in the short story he has found an ideal format for his style.
-His two collections: ‘Geordie Boy – Small Events in a Child’s Life’ and ‘ForGiving – Dark Tales from the Charity Shop’ are written with older readers in mind – the first focusing on nostalgia, and the second concerning later life choices.
+His two collections of short stories: ‘Geordie Boy – Small Events in a Child’s Life’ and ‘ForGiving – Dark Tales from the Charity Shop’ are written with older readers in mind – the first focusing on nostalgia, and the second concerning later life choices.

-Tony and his wife, Wendy, live in a quiet Lakeland valley in a farmhouse once owned by Beatrix Potter.
+Tony and his wife Wendy live in a quiet Lakeland valley in a farmhouse once owned by Beatrix Potter.
+Prior to that they lived for twenty-five years in a house once lived in by William Wordsworth.
+There must be something in the water!

 Claire Dyer's latest novel, 'The Last Day' is published by The Dome Press.
 Her previous novels, 'The Moment' and 'The Perfect Affair', and her short story 'Falling for Gatsby', are published by Quercus.
 Her poetry collections, 'Eleven Rooms' and 'Interference Effects', are published by Two Rivers Press.
 She has an MA in Creative Writing from Royal Holloway, University of London, and is a regular guest on BBC Radio Berkshire’s Radio Reads with Bill Buckley.
 Claire also teaches creative writing at literary and writers’ festivals and for Bracknell & Wokingham College and runs Fresh Eyes, an editorial and critiquing service.